Sponsored by Wilmington and Beaches Convention & Visitors Bureau

 On the other side lies the tranquility of the Atlantic Intracoastal Waterway – miles of open sound water and narrow channels bordered by marshes, swamps, and small islands.

 And just a 10-minute drive away, you’ll find the Historical Downtown Wilmington District on the Cape Fear River.
 You can easily incorporate this into your Wrightsville Beach vacation if you are staying longer than a few days (and we recommend you do!)
+And, Wrightsville is the closest beach to Raleigh.

 For us, this was not the first time visiting the Wilmington and Beaches area, so we did not venture outside of Wrightsville Beach.
 And it was fantastic.